A Look at What's Driving Enterprise Demand in the Headless CMS Market

 According to the CMO of Basel-based Magnolia CMS, Rasmus Skjoldan, that developer-centric period is no more.
 “We’re at a point of maturity for headless CMSs now where this will no longer fly.
 The early days of headless CMS were all about presentation-independent content, requiring only a simplistic content authoring user experience.
 Many digitally mature clients have seen now that this approach is no longer going to cut it,” he said.

 Given the complexities primarily due to the number of channels and personnel involved in creating digital experiences today, a simplified user experience is not only a necessity but a requirement.
 However, the reality is that much of the enterprise landscape software is challenging for the average user.
 But this approach won’t suffice given the volume and velocity of content marketing teams are tasked with producing today.
-“Content teams need to widen the playing feel to include other experts in the company, partners, external people, writing and publishing content,” said Sonja Keerl, Global Head of Product Marketing at San Francisco, CA-based Contentstack.
+“Content teams need to widen the playing field to include other experts in the company, partners, external people, writing and publishing content,” said Sonja Keerl, Global Head of Product Marketing at San Francisco, CA-based Contentstack.

 “Only if vendors as a whole make sure that it’s an easy user experience, will they be able to create the volume and velocity of content that customers expect and reach the critical mass to personalize their experiences,” she added.